wendykr/wendykr/README.md

 <h1 align="center"> 👋 Hey there </h1>

-I focus on coding graphical designs into HTML/CSS and adding interactivity and dynamism to them through JavaScript.
+I focus on developing websites and web applications written in React.
+I'm proficient in coding graphical designs into HTML/CSS with JavaScript elements.
 As a **Junior Frontend Developer & Coder**, I lack extensive experience in the field, but I compensate for this with passion and a desire to learn through self-study and the development of personal projects.
-Currently, I am educating myself in web application development using React, transitioning from writing static content to dynamic HTML.
+Currently, I am educating myself in web application development using React and aiming to write dynamic website content.
 I am seeking an opportunity to join a team where I can professionally grow and apply my skills in real-world projects.